Linux-dot-org/linux-user-numbers/README.md

 # Linux User Numbers (LUN)

+# WORK IN PROGRESS - this is not live yet.

 A public, decentralized system for Linux users to register and verify their unique **Linux User Number (LUN)** using GitHub and IPFS.

 Website: [https://lun.linux.org](https://lun.linux.org)